 I am thankful for the opportunity to be part of the River Dell community and hope that my involvement with colleagues, students and parents will be enriching to all.

-Curriculum, Instruction and Supervision
+Assistant Superintendent of Curriculum, Instruction and Supervision